What is a prepaid card and how does it work?

 You won’t have to worry about overspending

 Many of us are susceptible to offers and special deals.
-While that may be a good thing because it means you’re taking advantage of all the opportunities for savings, it can be a challenge to avoid overspending.
+While that may be a good thing because it means you’re taking advantage of all the opportunities for possible rewards, it can be a challenge to avoid overspending.
 That’s where a prepaid card, with its set spending limit, comes in handy.
-No matter how many offers you get in the mail, you’re not going to be tempted to overspend with a prepaid card.
 You can only spend what you’ve already loaded onto the card, so you won’t wrack up debt on an impromptu shopping trip.

 You don’t have to worry about missing a payment

 While traditional credit cards can be convenient, they can also be a liability.
 With a prepaid card, you can take advantage of the convenience of plastic without the risk of taking on more debt than you can pay off.
 You can shop with a prepaid card virtually anywhere and you don’t have to worry about paying your credit card bill and potentially making late payments.

 A prepaid card is less stressful to carry around

 If your prepaid card is stolen, the thief will only have access to the amount loaded onto the card and not an entire checking account, as is the case with a debit card.
 And while most credit cards have zero fraud liability, fraudulent credit card charges can still wreak havoc on your credit.